abhishekpatil4/gitglance/README.md

   <img src="public/gg_logo/fifth_light.png" height="300">
 </div>

-It takes a github repo link as input and creates a mindmap of the repo, letting developers understand the file structure in an easy and fast way.
+It takes a github repoditory link as input and creates a mindmap of the repo, letting developers understand the file structure in an easy and fast way.
 The APIs used are from github (https://docs.github.com/en/rest).

 ## Run Locally